Grounds and Landscaping

 d.
 If selected for interview, applicant must provide a copy of their current DMV driving record (no older than 30-days) to the

-We are currently recruiting for two positions.
+We are currently recruiting for one position

 This position is represented by the Alaska Higher Education Crafts & Trades Employees (L6070).